borgeby/jarl/README.md

 * `lein test` to run all Clojure tests
 * `lein test :unit` to run the Clojure unit tests
-* `lein cljsbuild test unit` to run the ClojureScript unit tests
+* `lein cljs-build-test` to build the ClojureScript unit tests, and `node target/cljs-test.js` to run them

 #### Compliance Tests